 CHANGE MASTER TO

 statement to change replication parameters.
-The replica uses
+The replica can

-the values specified in the statement to update the
+use the values specified in the statement to update the status

-Section 5.4, “Relay Log and Replication Metadata Repositories”, for more information.
+files automatically.
+See Section 5.4, “Relay Log and Replication Metadata Repositories”, for

-The contents of the replica's connection metadata repository
+The contents of the connection metadata repository override

-override some of the server options specified on the command
+some of the server options specified on the command line or

 Section 2.6, “Replication and Binary Logging Options and Variables”, for more details.